 - Develop the appropriate training resources taking into account all the employees who will be part of it.

-- Assemble the appropriate training materials.
+- Assemble the appropriate training materials such as online learning guides.

 - Conduct your training on a pre-scheduled date.

 - Monitor and review the effects of the training.
-Also, ask your employees for feedback on the training so you can improve your methods for future references.
+Also, ask your current employees for feedback on the training so you can improve your methods for future references.

 It doesn’t matter what kind of training you’re doing, job training, promotional training, induction training, or internship training, you can follow these steps.